simonbowly/git-commit-untodo/README.md

 1. Stage some changes (`git add`) which delete `@todo` comments linked to open issues.
 2. Run `git commit-untodo`, which will add `closes` references to your commit message template and start the commit process.
 3. Edit/finalise the commit message.
 Relevant bot-generated issues will be closed once your changes are pushed!

+## Troubleshooting

+* Added a debug mode (`git commit-untodo --debug`) that prints all logging and writes the commit message to terminal instead of starting a commit (this should help diagnosing whether it's an issue identifying the todo removal or matching it with a github issue).
+* CLI now puts a comment in the commit message to indicate todo removals it found but failed to match.